SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/calculation.md

 layout: redirect
 ---

-### How accurate are the calculations of the OEE Application?
+### How accurate are the calculations of the OEE application?

-After the OEE values are calculated, they are then checked again for consistency and plausibility.
+After the OEE values are calculated, they are then checked for consistency and plausibility.
 No deviations greater than 0.0002 are allowed.
 However, it should be considered that OEE is fundamentally a statistical value.

 ### Are resolved alarms still considered in the calculations?